-Zabembanyye A Russian transliteration of Ukrainian jargon word, similar in the meaning to FED UP WITH Zaslanyshi A derogative word to name someone sent on a secret mission, built up with a diminutive suffix Zombi Russian for ZOMBIES, ZOMBOIDS.
-The second word Zombiki with a strong diminutive pejorative meaning Karateli Russian for DEATH SQUADS Kozlomordyye A Russian artificially created slur that can be translated as BILLY GOAT MUGGED Lishnekhromo- somnyye A Russian artificially created slur that can be translated as WITH UNNECESSARY CHROMOSOME Loshary Russian for JERK Mrazi Russian for HUMAN SCUMS Natsyki Russian diminutive pejorative for NAZI (See Annex 1) Natsi Russian for NAZI (See Annex 1) Natsisty Natsistskiye, adj.
-Natsional-ekstremisty Neliudi Russian for BAD PEOPLE, MONSTERS Neonatsisty, Neonatsistskiye, adj.
-Russian for NEO NAZI (See Annex 1) Neofashysty, Neofashystkiye, adj.
-Russian for NEO FASCISTS Nechist' Russian for SCUM, VERMIN Obrazovanshchina An artificially created derogative word to name processes / phenomena related to the education Ogoltelyye Russian for FRENZIED, BLATANT Orki Russian for ORCS / ORKS known today mainly from the fantasy writings of J. R. R. Tolkien, Perevertni Seems to be Russian transliteration of Ukrainian for RENEGADES, TURNCOATS
+Zabembanyye A Russian transliteration of a Ukrainian jargon word, similar in meaning to 'fed up with'.
+Zaslanyshi A derogative word referring to someone sent on a secret mission, built up with a diminutive suffix.
+Zombi Russian for zombies, zomboids.
+The second word Zombiki with a strong diminutive pejorative meaning.
+Karateli Russian for death squads.
+Kozlomordyye An artificially created Russian slur that can be translated as 'billy goat mugged'.
+Lishnekhromo- An artificially created Russian slur that can be transsomnyye lated as 'with unnecessary chromosome'.
+Loshary Russian for jerk.
+Mrazi Russian for human scum.
+Natsyki Russian diminutive pejorative for Nazi (see Annex 1).
+Natsi Russian for Nazi (see Annex 1).
+Natsisty Natsistskiye, adj.
+Natsional-ekstremisty Russian for national extremists.
+Neliudi Russian for bad people, monsters.
+Neonatsisty, Neonatsistskiye, adj.
+Russian for neo-Nazi (see Annex 1).
+Neofashysty, Neofashystkiye, adj.
+Russian for neo-Fascists.
+Nechist' Russian for scum, vermin.
+Obrazovanshchina An artificially created Russian derogative word to name processes/phenomena related to education.
+Ogoltelyye Russian for frenzied, blatant.
+Orki Russian for Orcs/Orks, known today mainly from the fantasy writings of J. R. R. Tolkien.
+Perevertni Seems to be Russian transliteration of Ukrainian for renegades, turncoats.